Health Hazards of Nail Biting

 Nail biting also causes several oral complications.
 Constant biting on hard objects can cause damage to the teeth in the long run.
 Periodontal problems, like gingivitis and cold sores, can rise when bacteria invade the oral cavity.

 There is also the problem of intestinal parasites, especially among children nail biters.
+Worms, like pinworms, and their eggs may get lodged under the fingernails and get ingested every time you put your hands in your mouth.

 Of course, the very contagious colds virus is also another sickness brought about by this hand-to-mouth dilemma.
 Apart from physical hazards, a person also experiences lowered self-esteem and elevated tension as side effects of biting the nails.